Mickey Bushell: Early life

 Bushell was born on 8 June 1990 at the Royal Shrewsbury Hospital.
-Due to his health problems doctors initially told his parents that he would probably never be able sit up or mobilise on his own but Bushell surprised everyone when he started crawling around and eventually walking on his hands in a handstand position.
+Bushell surprised everyone when he started crawling around and eventually walking on his hands in a handstand even though the docters said he wouldn't be able to move.

 Athletic career

 Bushell competed in the 2008 Summer Paralympics in Beijing, China winning silver in the men's T53100 metres – T53 event.
 He also competed in the 200m event, but was knocked out in the first round.

 On 19 June 2009, Bushell set a new 100 m T53 world record in Ibach, Switzerland, beating the old record by three one-hundredths of a second.

 On 3 September, in the London 2012 Paralympics, he won a gold medal for Great Britain in the T53 100m in a time of 14.75 seconds, just shy of the World Record time of 14.47 seconds.

 He added further silverware to his collection in 2014 at the IPC Athletics European Championships in Swansea, where he claimed gold in the T53 100m.
 He picked up a silver medal in the 200m in wet and windy conditions, but was just edged out of the medals in the 800m behind his teammate, Moatez Jomni.

 After struggling with illness in 2015, Bushell made an encouraging return to action in 2016 by winning the European title in the T53 100m in Grosseto, as well as a 400m bronze.
 Later that year he competed in the 2016 Paralympic games in Rio defending his 100m, although was only able to manage a disappointing sixth-place finish crossing the line in 15.09s.

 Bushell is the current British Record holder for the T53 class in the 100m and 200m events, and also the European record holder at 100m.